Associate Professor Kurt Seemann

 - Comparative And Cross-cultural Education - 130302

-Technology Education;Innovation in Education;Cross-cultural Education;Aboriginal Education;Community Development Education
+Technology Education;Innovation in Education;Community Development Education;Science of Human settlements;Culture and Technology Design

 - 1998, Other, ACM: Australian Competent Manager Accrediation, AIM: Australian Institute of Management